-Present: The Reverend Dr. Deborah White, Stan Applegate (Sr. Warden), Les Marks (Jr. Warden), Paula Menconi (Treasurer), Lynda Dyer, Pat Hambly, Sally Hanson, Josh Senn, Connie Towey, The Rev. Walter Ramsey (arrived at 6pm)
+Present: The Reverend Dr. Deborah White, Stan Applegate (Sr. Warden), Les Marks (Jr. Warden), Paula Menconi (Treasurer), Lynda Dyer, Pat Hambly, Sally Hanson, Ron Luttringer, Connie Towey, The Rev. Walter Ramsey

 Guests: Jennifer Sabroe (Clerk)

-- Consent Agenda Items – It was M/S/C (Applegate/Towey) to approve: the minutes of the February vestry meeting, Rector’s Report, Senior Warden’s Report, Junior Warden’s Report and the Financial Report.
+- Consent Agenda Items – It was M/S/C (Marks/Applegate) to approve: the minutes of the May 9, 2018, Vestry meeting; Rector’s Report; Senior Warden’s Report; Junior Warden’s Report; and the Treasurer’s Report.

 - Old Business

 - Update on Music Director Search.
 Deb updated the Vestry on the search and reported that until the position is filled, Kathleen Flemming will cover as substitute organist, beginning July 8.